INSURING YOUR CAR

 Comprehensive car insurance generally lives up to its name.
-It’ll cover you for a wide range of damage caused by an insured event like an accident, theft and weather events (think hail, fire and storms).
+It’ll cover you for a wide range of damage caused by insured events like accidents, theft, fire (including bushfire), storms (including cyclones) and hail.
 It also has your back if you cause any damage to someone else’s car and property.
 Third party insurance, on the other hand, only covers damage to another person’s vehicle and property.

-An important thing to note: Compulsory Third Party (CTP) Insurance, or Green Slip, isn’t the same thing as third party car insurance.
-CTP covers your liability, and the liability of anyone else who drives your vehicle, for injuries caused to others in a motor accident.
-It doesn’t the cover the cost of damage to yours or anyone else’s car or property.
-When you drive in Australia, you need to have CTP insurance before you can register your car.
-In most places it’s rolled into your registration, but in NSW you need to purchase it separately.
+An important note: Compulsory Third Party (CTP) Insurance, also known in NSW as a Green Slip, is different to third party property damage car insurance.
+CTP covers your liability, and the liability of anyone else who drives your vehicle, for injuries caused to others in a motor vehicle accident.
+It doesn’t cover losses associated with or the cost of damage to your or anyone else’s car or property.

 *Terms and Conditions apply